 Fortunately, storage has gotten a bit cheaper than it was the last time we upgraded this build.
 This time around, we can afford to stuff a full-speed 1TB hard drive in it, ensuring you have plenty of space to store your games and media on your PC!
 While it won’t have the speed of an SSD or the sheer capacity of a 2TB hard drive, this is a decent place to start.
 However, if you’re willing to splurge a little out of the gate, then we included an 2TB option in the upgrades (we really do recommend at least 2TB.)

-The Gigabyte GA-A320M-S2H is an entry-level motherboard that does its job well at this price range.
-GIGABYTE is also a generally reliable manufacturer that will help you out if this board happens to arrive with any issues out of the box.
+The MSI B350M PRO-VH-PLUS Motherboard is an entry-level motherboard that does its job well at this price range.
+MSI is also a generally reliable manufacturer that will help you out if this board happens to arrive with any issues out of the box.

 The Versa H15 isn’t going to win any awards for top-of-the-line case manufacturing, but for a budget case it has quite a lot to offer.